home-assistant/home-assistant.io/source/_integrations/onvif.markdown

 ha_dhcp: true
 ---

-The `onvif` camera platform allows you to use an [ONVIF](https://www.onvif.org/) Profile S conformant device in Home Assistant.
+The ONVIF camera integration allows you to use an [ONVIF](https://www.onvif.org/) Profile S conformant device in Home Assistant.
 This requires the [`ffmpeg` integration](/integrations/ffmpeg/) to be already configured.

 {% include integrations/config_flow.md %}